-In-house legal advice is not protected by the rules of privilege, unless it concerns communication between the in-house lawyer and external counsel that is protected by the rules of privilege (in case of attorneysat-law in Indonesia, under Law No. 18 of 2003 on Advocates).
+In-house legal advice is not protected by the rules of privilege, unless it concerns communication between the in-house lawyer and external counsel that is protected by confidentiality rules (in case of attorneys-at-law in Indonesia, under Law No. 18 of 2003 on Advocates).